webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Has-a-Thousand-Faces.md

 ---
 aliases:
-- "Has a Thousand Faces"
+  - Has a Thousand Faces
 tags:
   - Compendium/CSRD/en/Foci
   - Focus/Category/
+title: Has a Thousand Faces
+collection: Foci
+kind: Compendium
 ---
 ## Has a Thousand Faces
 You can change your appearance to look like anyone else.